TheRockSaysOP/therocksays.github.io/index.md

 ![rammus-lol](/main-image-rammus.jpg)

-Right here i just want to talk to you, let me introduce myself, i'm a 21 years old guy from Brazil, this is my alter ego, a non professional idiot that just want to be good at something i really like, and that is...
-Computers.
+Here I just want to talk to you, let me introduce Myself, I'm a 21 years old dude from Brazil, this account (TheRockSays) is like a alter ego of mine, a non professional idiot that just want to be good at something i really like, and that is... computers.

 ### Languages that i personally like